 Income distribution, inequality and poverty

 February 11, 2014.
 James Parrott testified before the New York City Council Education and Women’s Issues Committees on Feb.
 11, 2014, on the subject of Mayor deBlasio’s Universal Pre-Kindergarten and After-School Proposals.
 Parrott supported the notion that there should be a dedicated funding stream to pay for these proposals financed by an increase in the top rate on the City’s personal income tax.
-He examined the proposed increase in historical perspective, reviewed the issue of migration in response to… (read more)
+He examined the proposed increase in historical perspective, reviewed the issue of migration in response to local … (read more)